-4 The U.S. DPS 5 Activities occurring within river and in-shore habitats in the action area may affect Atlantic sturgeon from the Carolina and South Atlantic DPS; however, Atlantic sturgeon from all DPS may be affected in off-shore waters within the action area.
+4 The U.S. DPS 5 Activities occurring within river and in-shore habitats in the action area may affect Atlantic sturgeon from the Carolina and South Atlantic DPS; however, Atlantic sturgeon from all DPS may be affected in off-shore waters

 6 Gulf sturgeon riverine critical habitat is under the jurisdiction of the USFWS.
-This action area includes Units 3, 4,
+This action area includes Units 3, 4, 5, 6, and 7.

-^{5, 6,} and 7.